framps/raspiBackup/extensions_userprovided/README.md

 A wrapper script which should be an extension but because of some missing support for extensions in raspiBackup (will be available in next release) it's provided as a wrapper script.

 raspiBackupDiscordWrapper supports to write raspiBackup success/failure notifications in Discord.
+Discord notifications are colored depending on raspiBackup execution result (success or failure).
+To make it work, you will have to create a Discord WebHook on your channel.
+(See https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks).
+The URL of this WebHook has to be updated accordingly in the configuration file.
+The configuration file shall have permission root:root 0600 to avoid gicing access to the URL by other users.